andreipope/pxdocs-backup-old/content/_index.md

 ---
-title: Portworx Documentation
+title: PX-Backup Documentation
-description: Find out more about Portworx, the persistent storage solution for containers.
-Come check us out for step-by-step guides and tips!
+description:
-keywords: portworx, kurbernetes, containers, storage
+keywords:
-weight: 1
+weight: 2
 hidesections: true
 disableprevnext: true
 scrollspy-container: false
 type: common-landing
 ---

-I'm a page
+PX-Backup is a Kubernetes backup solution that allows you to back up and restore applications and their data across multiple clusters.

+{{<homelist series="backup">}}